aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

-We are launching a new module (`@aws-cdk/aws-eventbridge-scheduler`) that contains L2 construcs for managing Amazon EventBridge Scheduler schedules and targets.
+We are launching a new module (`@aws-cdk/aws-eventbridge-scheduler`) that contains L2 constructs for managing Amazon EventBridge Scheduler schedules and targets.

-This launch fully and fluently supports schedule expressions for ...
+With EventBridge Scheduler L2 CDK constructs, you can schedule in code one-time or recurrently tens of millions of tasks across many AWS services without provisioning or managing underlying infrastructure.

-Out of the box, we are launching with X Scheduler Targets for AWS service destinations (InvokeLambda, ..., ... ), as well as a Universal Scheduler Target so that customers can connect to other AWS services.
+Out of the box, we are launching with 12 Scheduler Targets for AWS service destinations (LambdaInvoke, SqsSendMessage, StepFunctionsStartExecution), as well as a Universal Scheduler Target so that customers can connect to other AWS services.
 These targets are located in a secondary module (`@aws-cdk/aws-eventbridge-scheduler-targets`).

 ### Why should I use this feature?

 > Describe use cases that are addressed by this feature.

 EventBridge Scheduler is a tool that can be used to automate the creation of schedules for various tasks, such as sending reminders for tasks, starting and stopping Amazon EC2 instances, and managing subscription-based services.
 It can be useful for companies of different sizes and types, such as a task management system, a large organization with multiple AWS accounts, and SaaS providers.
 EventBridge Scheduler can help reduce costs, respect time zones, and manage scheduled tasks more efficiently.
 Using EventBridge Scheduler with CDK Constructs smooths many configuration edges and provides seamless integrations with your existing infrastructure as code.

 ## Internal FAQ